SEIR-7-06/react-and-redux/README.md

 #### Boilerplate

 Getting Redux set up by hand is a time consuming task and is close to the same every single time.
 For that reason, there are several boilerplates available online.
-[Here](https://git.generalassemb.ly/jamieking/redux-boilerplate) is one from GA Atlanta that gets you started with the basics without adding a bunch of features that you don't need right off the bat.
+[Here](https://git.generalassemb.ly/SF-WDI/redux-boilerplate) is one that gets you started with the basics without adding a bunch of features that you don't need right off the bat.

 ## Further Reading: